Be a volunteer

 - ‘Wednesday Volunteers’ help in the nursery, raising seedlings and planting trees.

-- ‘Habitat Volunteers’ volunteering to help in the habitats with the Trust involves many different types of work, including planting, trap checking, weed control, and penguin monitoring and in lots of different types of terrain from sandy beaches to headlands and hills, forest and shrublands.
+- ‘Habitat Volunteers’ volunteering to help in the habitats with the Trust involves many different types of work, including planting, trap checking and weed control.

 If you wish to register as a volunteer, contact the Trust Office